No Space? No Problem! — Organizers Share 5 Simple Ways to Store Clothes Without a Dresser

 (Image credit: West Elm)

-"Storage benches or trunks create a nice place to st under a window or at the end of the bed" says Brenda.
+Brenda discussed how storage ottomans are especially handy for storing bulkier items such as seasonal garments.
+"Storage benches or trunks create a nice place to sit under a window or at the end of the bed," says Brenda.
 "Bulky sweaters would take up a lot of room on shelves so it makes sense to store larger items like these in a deep bench or trunk instead of smaller items."

 The Breeanna Foldable Upholstered Storage Bench from Wayfair comes in a range of comfortable neutrals destined to bring elegance and practicality to any space.
 But if you're seeking something more vibrant, their Miajah Velvet Upholstered Flip Top Storage Bench might just be for you.